SalomePlatform/yacs/doc/pysalome.rst

       + PYHELLOCatalog.xml

 The remainder of the files are identical, apart from adding the resources directory and the PYHELLOCatalog.xml file.
-However, the Makefile.am has to be modified so that the catalog is actually installed in the installation directory.
-It simply needs to be specified in the salomeres_SCRIPTS target.
+However, the CMakeLists.txt has to be modified so that the catalog is actually installed in the installation directory.

 Construction, installation
 ---------------------------------
 There is no need to do another configure to take account of this modification.
 All that is necessary is to enter PYHELLO1_BUILD and then::

-    ./config.status
     make
     make install